feathersjs/feathers/packages/cli/README.md

 ## Documentation

-Refer to the [Feathers documentation](https://docs.feathersjs.com) for more details.
+Refer to the [Feathers CLI guide](https://feathersjs.com/guides/cli/) for more details.

 ## License